- Benchmark Project: This Project establishes the “ground-truth” labels, which serve as the benchmark for evaluating annotator performance.

 - Navigate to Files under the Index heading in the Encord platform.

 - Click the + New folder button to create a new folder.
-A dialog to create a new folder appears.
+Select the type of folder you want to create.

-Give the folder a meaningful name and description.
+- Give the folder a meaningful name and description.

-Click Create to create the folder.
+- Click Create to create the folder.
 The folder is listed in Files.

 Create JSON file for Registration